bigsql/hive_fdw/README.md

 ## Prepare

-In addition to normal PostgreSQL FDW pre-reqs, the primary specific requirements for this FDW are a JDK (we test with OPENJDK 8) and a set of Hive client JAR files for the Hadoop distribution you are connecting with.
+In addition to normal PostgreSQL FDW pre-reqs, the primary specific requirements for this FDW are a JDK (we test with OpenJDK 8 & 11) and a set of Hive client JAR files for the Hadoop distribution you are connecting with.